rhtconsulting/puppet-jboss_admin/README.md

 Status
 ------

-This module is currently in **pre-alpha**.
-Significant portions of functionality have not yet been tested, and may not work.
-Backwards compatibility will not be maintained between versions, as it becomes necessary to make larger scale changes.
+This module is currently in **beta**.
+This module has been used in a large scale implementation, and in general is functional.

 Please reference the issues for this project to understand the current defects and functionality under implementation.